vsoch/vsoch.github.io/_posts/2018/2018-06-29-singularity-extract.md

 ---

 Today one of my colleagues hit an infinite loop when a support technician required the extraction of (Linux) drivers from an `.exe` file.
-The convseration went something like this, and I have a feeling many administrators have "been here."
+The conservation went something like this, and I have a feeling many administrators have "been here."

 > But I don't have Windows...